adap/flower/examples/embedded-devices/README.md

 For this demo, we'll be using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), a popular dataset for image classification comprised of 10 classes (e.g. car, bird, airplane) and a total of 60K `32x32` RGB images.
 The training set contains 50K images.
 The server will automatically download the dataset should it not be found in `./data`.
 The clients do the same.
 The dataset is by default split into 50 partitions (each to be assigned to a different client).
 This can be controlled with the `NUM_CLIENTS` global variable in the client scripts.
 In this example, each device will play the role of a specific user (specified via `--cid` -- we'll show this later) and therefore only do local training with that portion of the data.
 For CIFAR-10, clients will be training a MobileNet-v2/3 model.

 You can run this example using MNIST and a smaller CNN model by passing flag `--mnist`.
-This is useful if you are using devices with a very limited amount of memory (e.g. RaspberryPi Zero).
+This is useful if you are using devices with a very limited amount of memory (e.g. RaspberryPi Zero) or if you want the training taking place on the embedded devices to be much faster (specially if these are CPU-only).
 The partitioning of the dataset is done in the same way.

 ### Start your Flower Server